 The Company has developed a basic policy concerning pension asset management, for the stable payment of future pension benefits, and entrusts pension asset management to multiple management institutions.
-The Company has also established a Pension Committee, which consists of the officer in charge of Business Management, the officer in charge of Human Resources, the persons in charge of the Business Management and the Human Resources Departments, and trade union leaders as representatives of the beneficiaries, and which is responsible for properly managing and administering pension assets and monitoring management status on a regular basis.
+The Company has also established a Pension Committee, which consists of the officer in charge of human resources, the officer in charge of financial affairs, persons in charge of human resources and financial affairs departments, and trade union leaders as representatives of the beneficiaries, and which is responsible for properly managing and administering pension assets and monitoring management status on a regular basis.
 In addition, the Company focuses on systematically appointing and allocating appropriate human capital to take charge of management including appointing human capital with many years of experience at financial institutions to committees.